 MBA vs. Master’s in International Business Salary

-In deciding which degree is right for you, it’s helpful to consider the salary potential available to professionals who pursue an MBA or a Master’s in International Business.
+In deciding which degree is right for you, a good starting point beings with considering the salary potential available to professionals who pursue an MBA or a Master’s in International Business.
 According to compensation platform PayScale, the average salary for MBA graduates is higher.
 MBA graduates make an average of $86,000 per year while graduates of a Master’s in International Business program make an average of $81,000 per year.

 International Business MBA

 Earning an MBA with a specialization in international business prepares students to be global leaders with a thorough understanding of cutting-edge trends in trade and investments as well as a strong foundation of business skills.
 When combined with coursework that explores global challenges, the international business MBA curriculum empowers graduates with deep business expertise that can be scaled to global operations.

 An international business MBA offers coursework in international marketing, global management, comparative economy systems, international law and compliance and ethics in addition to core business classes related to financial, operations and marketing management.

 This degree sets graduates up for success in both international and domestic leadership positions and it is this distinction that allows a more dynamic career and a wider range of professional growth options.

 One of the key differentiators of an MBA with a specialization in international business is the focus on building communication and interpersonal skills.
 Softer skills like persuasion and collaboration are among LinkedIn’s most in-demand job skills in 2019.
 International business MBA programs help to build these skills through coursework that examines culture and business practices in different regions.

 Lynn University’s online MBA program not only offers a specialization in international business, but it also allows students to pursue additional specializations in fields like financial valuation and investment management.